raotnameh/End-to-end-E2E-Named-Entity-Recognition-from-English-Speech/E2E_NER/README.md

 | Two-step |Micro average | 0.83      |0.77    |0.80    |
 | E2E NER  |Micro average | **0.96**  |**0.85**|**0.90**|

+> The ctc based decoder gives bad results if a word is OOV.
+If testing on a data which have a very different vocab, please train the LM on a bigger NER dataset.
+YOu can use any NER text dataset as long as you change it to the required format for LM training using KenLM.

 For any queries [contact](raotnameh@gmail.com).

 ## Acknowledgements